-The administration of the Graduate Training Program in Molecular and Cellular Pathology is carried out by the Director of Graduate Studies in conjunction with the Graduate Program Administrative Assistant, other Administrators from the Department of Pathology and Laboratory Medicine, and three standing committees, including the Executive Committee, the Graduate Education Committee, and the Written Exam Committee.
+The administration of the graduate program in Pathobiology and Translational Science is carried out by the Director of Graduate Studies in conjunction with the Graduate Program Administrative Assistant, other Administrators from the Department of Pathology and Laboratory Medicine, and three standing committees, including the Executive Committee, the Graduate Education Committee, and the Written Exam Committee.

 Associate Director of Graduate Studies - Cyrus Vaziri, Ph.D.